NadineMohsen/Employee-Tracker/README.md

 ## Usage

-This application will allow users to view, add, and edit employees, roles, departments, and managers.
+This application will allow users to view, add, update and delete employees, roles, departments, and managers.

 ```
-Run node server.js and follow the prompt
+Run node server.js and follow the inquirer prompt

 ```
 ## Contribution